andre-maree/SqlDataIntegrationFunctionTriggerApp/README.md

 # SqlDataIntegrationFunctionTriggerApp

-Azure Functions app (.NET 8, isolated worker) that receives SQL Server data changes with the SQL Server Change Tracking/CDC feature enabled.
+Azure Functions app (.NET 8, isolated worker) that receives SQL Server data changes in an event-driven manner with the SQL Server Change Tracking/CDC feature enabled.
 The changed data payload is received by an Azure Function via the SqlTrigger function input binding.

 Only the latest data changes are delivered.
 This is not a change log; rather, it provides the current state of changed rows in near real time.
 The app processes the changes, removes unneeded columns , HTTP posts changes to an endpoint, and uses Durable Functions for retries and notifications.
 Durable entity state is used for persisting the last error info.